Brute Force (1947 film): Production

 The direct inspiration for the unremitting desperate violence was the recent Battle of Alcatraz (May 2–4, 1946) in which prisoners fought a hopeless two-day battle rather than surrender in the aftermath of a failed escape attempt.

-The film has a number of brutal scenes including the crushing of stool pigeon prisoner Wilson (James O'Rear) under a stamping machine and the beating of prisoner Louie Miller (Sam Lavene) bound to a chair by straps to the accompaniment of Richard Wagner's Tannhäuser overture.
+The film has a number of brutal scenes including the crushing of stool pigeon prisoner Wilson (James O'Rear) under a stamping machine and the beating of prisoner Louie Miller (Sam Levene) bound to a chair by straps to the accompaniment of Richard Wagner's Tannhäuser overture.
 Film writer Eddie Muller wrote that "the climax of Brute Force displayed the most harrowing violence ever seen in movie theaters."

 Reception

 Upon release

 The staff at Variety magazine gave the film a positive review, writing, "A closeup on prison life and prison methods, Brute Force is a showmanly mixture of gangster melodramatics, sociological exposition, and sex...The s.a. elements are plausible and realistic, well within the bounds, but always pointing up the femme fatale.
 Thus Yvonne De Carlo, Ann Blyth, Ella Raines and Anita Colby are the women on the 'outside' whose machinations, wiles or charms accounted for their men being on the 'inside'...Bristling, biting dialog by Richard Brooks paints broad cameos as each character takes shape under existing prison life.
 Bickford is the wise and patient prison paper editor whose trusty (Levene), has greater freedom in getting 'stories' for the sheet.
 Cronyn is diligently hateful as the arrogant, brutal captain, with his system of stoolpigeons and bludgeoning methods."

 Film critic Bosley Crowther wrote, "Not having intimate knowledge of prisons or prisoners, we wouldn't know whether the average American convict is so cruelly victimized as are the principal prison inmates in Brute Force, which came to Loew's Criterion yesterday.
 But to judge by this 'big house' melodrama, the poor chaps who languish in our jails are miserably and viciously mistreated and their jailers are either weaklings or brutes...Brute Force is faithful to its title—even to taking law and order into its own hands.
 The moral is: don't go to prison; you meet such vile authorities there.
 And, as the doctor observes sadly, 'Nobody ever escapes.'"